heptarch/heptarch.github.io/drafts/tarkovsky.md

 intimate and disorienting---across the parchment of the Oltrarno quarter.
-It is a great favourite of locals; slyly regarding each other over their amari, they watch from neighbouring bars as the sun sets and shadows slink down the alleys and past the tower of San Niccolò, that lonely and somnolent giant emerging from the piazza Giuseppe Poggi.
+It is a great favourite of locals; slyly regarding each other over their amari, they watch from neighbouring bars as the sun sets and shadows slink down the laneways and past the tower of San Niccolò, a lonely and somnolent giant emerging from the piazza Giuseppe Poggi.
 It is a place of secrets.
 Let me show you one of them.